Software Workflow¶

 In addition to playback of g-code files, this software also does some basic setup.
 It needs to be able to send “jog” commands, which just move the machine around in one direction at a time.
 And it also needs to be able to set the “zero” location to set up the cut.
 In dual endstop machines, it should also be able to command the homing sequence (Most CNC machines don’t need endstops like 3D printers because the start location is on the workpiece, not the machine).

-The other simple method is to also install an LCD screen on the controller, which will take an SD card.
+The most simple method is to use the built in web interface on the Jackpot CNC controller or the included LCD on the SKR Pro, which will take an onbpoard SD card.
 You can put the file on the SD card, and set the whole thing up on the LCD, and play the file without bringing a computer into the shop.

 Controller/Firmware¶

 The V1Engineering Shop sells the controllers flashed and ready to use.
-If you want to update them, or you need to change the software for some reason, there are preconfigured versions of Marlin for some boards.
-There are a lot more detailed instructions in the Marlin firmware section of the docs.’
+If you want to update them, or you need to change the software for some reason, there are preconfigured versions of all the firmware linked in each boards page here in the documentaion Control/Control Boards/…

 Warning